Action bias: Theories

 Multiple different theories as to why people prefer action over inaction have been suggested.
 Humans might naturally aspire to act since it is perceived as being most beneficial, even though it can occasionally worsen the outcome of the action.
 Inaction may be perceived as an inferior alternative to action.
 This view can be explained from an evolutionary perspective since early action proved to be adaptive in terms of survival, becoming a reinforced behavioral pattern.
 Even though living circumstances for people have changed beyond the need to prefer action over inaction to ensure survival, this bias persists in modern society as actions cause visible positive outcomes more so than omissions of actions, a link which becomes reinforced.

 There is a general tendency to reward action and punish inaction.
 As shown by operant conditioning, rewards are more efficient in increasing the display of a behavior than punishments are in decreasing the likelihood of the display of a behavior.
 This results in humans choosing action rather than inaction.
 Engaging in action can also serve as means of signalling and emphasizing one's productivity to others which is rewarded by societal praise more than positive results originating from inactivity.
 Action also provides the doer with the impression of having control over a situation, which creates a feeling of personal security.
 This is in contrast to inaction, which is more readily linked with feelings of regret in face of the lack of praise and even possible punishments for it.
 The outcome associated with each action or inaction also affects future decisions, since the link is inevitably and immediately reinforced or punished each time a behavior is carried out; only a neutral outcome does not contribute to learning.

 Another reason for the existence of the bias might be that people develop the decision heuristic of taking action but then transfer it to an inappropriate context, resulting in action bias.

 Real-world effects

 In politics

-In politics, action bias is manifested by politicians not taking action on issues such as global warming, but wishing to appear to do so, so they make statements, which are not actually actions, and offer relatively ineffective proposals and implementations.
+In politics, action bias may manifest in performative policy-making.
+Rather than act on an issue such as global warming, politicians may offer relatively ineffective proposals and implementations.
 Actions and promises of future actions are not taken primarily to bring about an impactful change, but rather to showcase that one is working on it and progressing.
 The symbolic power and external image of the action is far more powerful than its true benefit for change.